 The chef’s world is in the kitchen.
 While the Executive Chef may speak to guests occasionally, most of the kitchen staff stays safely ensconced behind that swinging door.

-If a server seems to be overly particular about an order, remember that they’re relaying a message from a guest or trying to solve a problem on the other side of the door.
+To the kitchen staff, a request for a skirt steak sandwich on a gluten-free bun with chimichurri on the side and roasted cauliflower instead of french fries may scream madness.
+But to the wait staff, it’s an order that’s meant to meet a customer’s request.
+It’s important for those in the kitchen to remember that servers are relaying a message from a guest or trying to solve a problem on the other side of the door.
 Work with them to solve the issue.
-Losing your temper will just stress out the server — who will then bring that tension back out onto the floor with them.
+Losing your temper will just stress out the server who may then bring that tension back out onto the floor with them.

 5. Get to Know Each Other

 In some restaurants, there’s a sharp divide between a restaurant’s front of house and back of house staff.
 The expo line can turn into a barrier that neither side crosses.
 This separation makes communication between the two teams even more difficult.